igemnace/advent-of-code-2022/README.md

 You may be wondering why I don't use `package.json` scripts at the moment.
-That's because the repo structure is still in flux -- I want to entertain the possibility of writing solutions for each day in different languages (for practice): notably JS, Rust, and possible Haskell.
+That's because the repo structure is still in flux -- I want to entertain the possibility of writing solutions for each day in different languages (for practice): notably JS, Rust, and possibly Haskell.

 ## Licensing